CRXBitcoin/BlazeStorm-v1/README.md

 1. Download or clone the repository containing the `BlazeStorm` tool.
 2. Navigate to the folder where you downloaded the tool.
-3. Open the `BlazeStorm.bat` script in a Windows command prompt.
+3. Open the `BlazeStorm_v1.bat` script in a Windows command prompt.

 ## Usage